-5. Standards for P ??
+5. Standards for Post placement ??

 Pre-placement

 During Placement

 Post Placement

 6. What next for the Guidelines ??

 Appendix 1 Resource links within the document ??

 Statement from Minister needs to be redone

 In professions across education, health, social work and other human services, the essence of learning to do the job well is in grasping the link between theories and what actually happens when we work with people, their communities and the organisations that impact upon their lives.
 Models of practice come alive as they are tested in real life situations and our ability to have a positive impact on these events improves as we understand how our learning applies.